professorlust/battletales/README.md

 We are taking contributions to this book.
 You can add your own story by submitting it to Tom (tom@battlemaster.org) or by requesting access to this github repository and editing them directly.
 For this as well, contact Tom and you will be assigned your own part and chapters.

-Tom adds as editor for this book and retains the privilege of editing or deleting any content submitted before releasing a published copy.
+Tom acts as editor for this book and retains the privilege of editing or deleting any content submitted before releasing a published copy.

+## Publishing

+The book will - in both draft and finished form - be published on [Leanpub](https://leanpub.com/).
+It will be free of charge (everything else would set up the issue of how much to pay to each contributor).

+If it is somewhat successful, Tom will edit it into a pretty print copy.
+A printed book cannot be for free as printing is not.
+The printed version will be sold at a reasonable minimum price to cover printing costs.